redactive-ai/redactive/sdks/node/README.md

 ### SearchClient

-With the Redactive access_token, you can perform three types of searches using the Redactive Search service:
+With the Redactive `access_token`, you can perform two types of search

+#### Query-based Search

-1. **Semantic Query Search**: Retrieve relevant chunks of information that are semantically related to a user query.
+Retrieve relevant chunks of information that are related to a user query.
-2. **URL-based Search**: Obtain all the chunks from a document by specifying its URL.
-3. **Document Name Search**: Query for all the chunks from a document based on the name of the document.

 ```javascript
 import { SearchClient } from "@redactive/redactive";